Going Green Through Warehouse Automation

 Look also for opportunities to reuse materials — especially packaging containers, picking containers, etc. Plastic pallets make a great example.
 With five times the life of wooden pallets, they can yield a big reduction in waste.
 Likewise, use and reuse metal and plastic bins rather than cardboard boxes.

 Space Savings: Automated warehouses require a smaller building footprint as compared to their conventional counterparts.
 This is possible because an AS/RS maximizes vertical space rather than having to expand the building footprint.
 A multiple-deep, high density AS/RS using Satellite® technology, one of the most environmentally friendly warehouse designs available, stores product up to 18 deep without needing multiple aisles.

 Environmentally Friendly Warehouse Automation Solutions

 Improving efficiency creates a green warehouse, and efficiency comes from automation.
-Westfalia Technologies offers a range of automation solutions tailored to specific industry and customer needs.
+Westfalia Technologies offers a range of green automation solutions tailored to specific industry and customer needs.
 These range from pallet flow and conveyor systems to AS/RS and warehouse execution systems.

 To learn more about the solutions that could help you implement green warehouse practices, reach out to us today.